rafaelpcarneiro/archLinuxInstallation/README.md

 and then just need to set the partitions.
-Since I am booting using the Legacy system, I need to create a partition of **1MB** (if I recall it well) which has to have a flag of boot.
-The rest sda2, sda3 is as usual.
+Since I am booting using the Legacy system, I need to create a partition of **1MB** (if I recall it properly) with a **boot flag**.
+The other partitions, sda2 and sda3, just procedure as usual.

-Also, I cannot forget to set the GPT table, right at the beggining of this process.
+**Important**: set the GPT table, right at the beggining of this process.

 Finally, it is necessary to set the file system.
 Piece of cake: